 The Role of Steroids

-As men age, they no longer produce the same amount of testosterone.
+As men age, they no longer produce the same amount.
 As such, there are some studies that link the lack of testosterone to prostate cancer, although none of them are conclusive.
-A group of researchers decided to attempt to shrink prostate tumors in a laboratory (in vitro and in mice in vitro) with testosterone, and the results were astonishing.
-The testosterone actually killed tumor cells much more readily than androgen removal and deprivation.
-In short, while men are being told that steroids can actually cause prostate cancer, testosterone may actually be an effective treatment and prevention tool.
+A group of researchers decided to attempt to shrink prostate tumors in a laboratory (in vitro and in mice in vitro), and the results were astonishing.
+The therapy actually killed tumor cells much more readily than androgen removal and deprivation.
+In short, while men are being told that steroids can actually cause prostate cancer, therapy may actually be an effective treatment and prevention tool.